Viki-coding/ADHD-Self-Assessment/README.md

 <h2>Description - Project Purpose - Content </h2>

-The user is asked 6 questions with options, these options are scored and the result is based on the users responses.
+The user is asked 6 questions with options.
+These 5 options remain the same, creating a clear and concise user required response which createes a familiar user interactive experince to elicit a postive user experience.
+The questions and content are laid out logically and clearly allowing ituitve interaction while giveing user feedback.
+It is clear to see which question is being displayed and the users reponse is displayed under that question.
+Each response is scored and the result is displayed as a score with some advice to the user.
 The results indicate if the user has/has not symptoms that may indicate they have ADHD.
-It is not a formal diagnosis.
+The content reflects the 6 most indicative questions as referenced in XXXX and the responses clarifies the purpose It is not a formal diagnosis.

 The program aims to allow people/GP's to check if they have some symptoms that may indicate they have ADHD, they can then decide wheather they wish to look into having a formal diagnosis.